podiljs/podil/README.md

 ## Podil [![Build](https://github.com/podiljs/podil/actions/workflows/build.yaml/badge.svg)](https://github.com/podiljs/podil/actions/workflows/build.yaml) [![npm version](https://img.shields.io/npm/v/podil.svg?style=flat)](https://www.npmjs.com/package/podil) [![install size](https://packagephobia.com/badge?p=podil)](https://www.npmjs.com/package/podil)

 Lightweight and secure database migration tool for Node.js and Postgres.
-Podil lets you version your database by executing plain sql scripts automatically on application startup.
-It keeps track of what scripts have been executed and what not which lets you seemlesly update your database schema on every environemnt in the same way.
-Podil saves you from mistakingly break your schema by storing and verifying checkusms of every script that it executed.
+Podil lets you version your database by executing SQL scripts automatically on application startup.
+It keeps track of what scripts have been executed and what not which lets you seamlessly update your database schema on every environment in the same way.
+Podil saves you from mistakingly breaking your schema by storing and verifying checksums of every script that it executed.
+Podil strives at being simple and minimalistic, that's why it brings no dependencies except for Podil itself.

 ### How to use